 Depending on the cause, a viral eye infection can last anywhere from a few days to a few weeks.
 Certain chronic types of viral eye infection, such as cytomegalovirus retinitis, may require long-term care and treatment on the order of many months.
 Most cases of viral eye infection are not that serious, however, and clear up on their own after a few days.

-- Q How do other illnesses affect viral eye infections?
+- Q What are the symptoms of viral eye infections?

 - Q How effective is CMV retinitis treatment?